-NOTE: Remember to complete all the text boxes in Section 3 for each NHHBG-funded program.
-If you are completing an electronic version of this form, you may copy and paste text boxes 1.1 through 1.11 as needed to describe each of your programs.
-If you are completing this form in hard copy, you may photocopy Section 3 as needed to describe each of your programs.

-- 1.1 Program Name and Unique Identifier: Property Acquisition (AHP XII) - 1.2 Program Description (This should be the description of the planned program.):

-This activity provides funds for the Department to conduct research, environmental review and studies to acquire vacant land or existing housing.

-- 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (10) Acquisition of Land for Homebuyer Unit Development [810(b)(1)] - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
+1.1 Program Name and Unique Identifier: Property Acquisition (AHP XI) 1.2 Program Description (This should be the description of the planned program.): This activity provides funds for acquisition of land or existing structure(s) for rental housing subject to satisfaction of all applicable requirements.
+1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): (3) Acquisition of Rental Housing [810(b)(1)] 1.4 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (1) Reduce over-crowding

-Describe Other Intended Outcome (Only if you selected "Other" above.):

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.):

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.):

-Native Hawaiian families eligible to reside on Hawaiian Home Lands at or below the 80% AMI income guidelines will be assisted when land or existing housing is acquired and either lot preparation is completed or rental units are made available.

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.):

-Land and/or existing housing will be considered for purchase to provide lots or rental units to increase affordable housing inventory.
+If more than one outcome applies, create a separate program for each outcome.): (7) Create new affordable rental units Describe Other Intended Outcome (Only if you selected "Other" above.): 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): Describe Other Actual Outcome (Only if you selected "Other" above.): 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes exceed 80 percent of the median should be included as a separate program within this section.): Native Hawaiian families eligible to reside on Hawaiian Home Lands at or below the 80% AMI income guidelines will be assisted when land or existing structure(s) is acquired and rental units are made available.
+1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): Land or existing structure(s) will be purchased to provide rental units to increase affordable housing inventory.
 1.8 APR: (Describe the accomplishments for the APR in the 12-month fiscal year in accordance with 24 CFR § 1006.410(b)(2) and (3)):

 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Acres 0
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Units 82